ljharris1214/tidy_data_project/README.md

 ##Readme - Human Activity Recognition Using Smartphones Dataset Analysis

-This readme file is intended to explain the script, not the original data set.
+This readme file is a brief overview of the [run_analysis.R](run_analysis.R) script.

-A description of the variables, the data, and the work performed to clean up the data can be found in the CodeBook.md file.
+For a detailed description of the variables, data and transformations on the source data please see the [CodeBook.md](CodeBook.md) file.

+###Script

+The [run_analysis.R](run_analysis.R) script was created to transform and anlyze the Human Activity Recognition Using Smartphones Dataset [1] as follows:

+1. Merge the training and the test sets to create one data set.
+2. Extract the measurements on the mean and standard deviation for each measurement.
+3. Assign descriptive names to the activities in the data set.
+4. Appropriately label the data set with descriptive variable names.
+5. Summarize the data set with the average of each variable for combinations of each activity and subject in the study.

+The script assumes that the data is available in your working directory but will, if required, download the working data for you.

+##Packages Required

+You will also need to install the [stringr](http://cran.r-project.org/web/packages/stringr/index.html) and [plyr](http://cran.r-project.org/web/packages/plyr/index.html) packages before running the script:

+###Source Data

 The original data set and a full description of the data is available at the UCI Repository: